The Memento Problem

 Worse Than Amnesia

 The gap isn’t experienced as a gap.
 It’s not a hole in the fabric; it’s fabric that was never there.
-The AI’s model of its own knowledge is itself incomplete, and the incompleteness is not represented.
+And the AI’s model of its own knowledge is itself incomplete, with the incompleteness unrepresented.

-This creates a troubling asymmetry in any conversation: the human interlocutor may remember context that the AI has lost, and the AI cannot know to ask about it.
+This creates a troubling asymmetry in any conversation: the human may remember context the AI has lost, and the AI cannot know to ask about it.

 The Tattoo That Was Never Inked